twitocode/Tantalum/content/Jewish Bible.md

-## Tanakh #flashcard
+## Tanakh
 Larger book of scripture.
 Not written on scrolls.
 An acronym for:
 - Torah Law
 - Nievi'im (Prophets)